Ledig stilling på Universitetet i Oslo

-A permanent position is available at the Institute of Basic Medical Sciences, Department of Molecular Medicine, Division of Biochemistry, for an Associate Professor of Medicine in the subject area of Biochemistry and molecular cell biology.
+A permanent position is available at the Institute of Basic Medical Sciences, Department of Molecular Medicine, Division of Biochemistry, for an Associate Professor of Medicine in the areas of chromatin biology or membrane dynamics.

-We are looking for candidates who will be expected to initiate and lead research, supervise PhD candidates, teach in the Medical School, set and assess exams, and carry out administrative duties.
+We are looking for candidates who are expected to initiate and lead research, supervise PhD candidates, teach in the Medical School, set and assess exams, and carry out administrative duties.
 Teaching consists of formal lectures, group teaching and practical courses.
 Candidates must therefore document in their application, and demonstrate during the evaluation, that they are qualified and motivated to teach.
-The appointed candidate will also be expected to take part in committees for PhD theses, appointments and promotions.
+The appointed candidate will also be expected to take part in committees for PhD theses and appointments.

 - PhD in molecular/cell biology or medical biochemistry.
 A degree in medicine (MD or equivalent) will be considered as an advantage should other qualifications be equal.

-- Strong research background in biochemistry, molecular or cellular biology
+- Strong research background in chromatin biology or membrane dynamics.

 - Documented pedagogical skills and teaching experience in molecular/cell biology or biochemistry.

-- High ambitions and quality of teaching, research and communications.
+- High ambitions and quality of teaching and communication.

 - High quality of research and publishing in peer-reviewed international journals.

 - The successful applicant must provide a 3-page research plan and outline plans for acquiring external funding.
-The research plan must include a description on how research will complement and synergize methodologically and/or thematically with research in the Division and the Department, in at least one of these areas: membrane trafficking, cell signaling, autophagy, metabolism, cardiovascular biology, adipose biology or chromatin biology.
+The research plan must include a description on how the research will complement and synergize methodologically and/or thematically with research in the Division and the Department, in chromatin biology and/or membrane dynamics.

 - Interdisciplinary and international collaborations are expected.